jonascarpay/frecently/README.md

 A bumped string has 1 added to its score.

-White space s always stripped from the beginning and end of strings
+White space is always stripped from the beginning and end of strings

 ### Comparison with other tools